 Our First #WhereGalsWander Tribe Member

-And then we noticed our hashtag #WhereGalsWander was being used on other accounts.
-The first photograph we spotted using #WhereGalsWander was an incredible shot of Noose Island in Australia by an account called A Lifestyle Project.
-We begged her to share more photos and write a blog for us.
-Then we asked her to come back and write another: Chasing Adventure: A Solo Travel Guide To Bali.
+And then I noticed our hashtag #WhereGalsWander was being used on other accounts.
+The first photograph spotted using #WhereGalsWander was an incredible shot of Noose Island in Australia by an account called A Lifestyle Project.
+I begged her to share more photos and write a blog for us.
+Then asked her to come back and write another.
+Chasing Adventure: A Solo Travel Guide To Bali.
 Even to this day, we are honored she still tags her photos with #WhereGalsWander to be shared and even more honored to call Kylie a friend.
 PS: Her amazing photos can also be purchased on Etsy.

 FitLife and Travel